 The project’s goal is to foster a clearer vision of America’s future and spur a sense of urgency to address pressing policy concerns, thereby laying the groundwork for better outcomes.
 In 2050, today’s newborn will be entering her prime working years, and one out of every four of today’s 65-year olds will still be living.
 All of us have a stake in the trends that will unfold in coming decades.

 The project will engage leading scholars and provide grants to support research.
 The insights and learnings gained from the new work will be shared at gatherings that will bring together authors of papers, academic and substantive experts, and, ultimately, policy leaders.

 A distinguished Advisory Committee is guiding the project, bringing valuable expertise across the key research disciplines.
 The Committee is coordinated by the Hutchins Center on Fiscal and Monetary Policy at the Brookings Institution, and will assist with the framing of research questions, selection of successful proposals and the review of submitted papers.

 Scholars from multiple disciplines responded the project’s two call for papers.
-(The deadline for submitting proposals has now passed.
-Authors of successful proposals will be notified May 1.)
 In its broadest form, our main question is this:

 How do the changing demographics of America – including aging, race, ethnicity, and other factors – affect the future fiscal and economic health of the nation, and what are the best policies to prepare for and respond to the challenges and opportunities that this future presents?